 - Figure Four Stretch (2 min): End with hip relief.

-Lifestyle Tips for a Healthy Back
+Lifestyle Tips to Support Yoga for Back Health

 - Lift Wisely: Bend knees and use legs—not your back—when lifting heavy items.

-Conclusion: Achieve Lasting Back Relief with Yoga
+Conclusion: Working Toward Lasting Back Relief with Yoga